Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

 to be used for the best possible throughput.
 If you specify multiple Logstash instances in your Filebeat configuration, then Filebeat will establish multiple persistent connections and uses all of the them for load balancing and failover.

 In the case of Kubernetes/OpenShift, multiple Logstash instances are running behind a Kubernetes service, which acts like a load balancer.
-However, due to the persistent connection, the load balancer cannot really distribute the load.
+However, due to the persistent connection, the load balancer/service cannot really distribute the load.
 Therefore, for high volumes, it is still the better option to let Filebeat do the load balancing.

 ### 1. NodePort Service

 By default, the Helm chart deploys a NodePort service for Logstash and with that it becomes available on the configured port: `32001` on all nodes of the cluster.
 You can now setup the corresponding nodes as Logstash hosts in your Filebeat configuration with Load-Balancing enabled and Filebeat will distribute the
 Traffic accross the available Logstashes.
-With that, it works almost the same as with the Docker-Compose deployment, as Filebeat establishes multiple peristent connections.
+With that, it works almost the same as with the Docker-Compose deployment, as Filebeat establishes multiple persistent connections.
 The following diagram illustrates the approach: